kaspar-p/types-of-ants/docs/design/v1.0/design.md

 ## High-level Architecture

-The architecture of typesofants.org will be much different than it is right now.
+The architecture of typesofants.org will be very different to what it is now.
 Currently, it's a single static HTML site, hosted through Github Pages.

+There will be three major pieces to typesofants.org.
+The main website, some monitoring software, and some deployment software.
+The website will be the same, having paths and pages for most of the goals mentioned above.
+The main website will be self-hosted.

+One of the larger pieces missing in the current architecture, though, is any sort of continuous monitoring and testing.
+There will be a process that is essentially just a CRON job, running in an interval.
+Every time it runs, it's going to run a suite of integration tests on the site.
+Each test will emit some pass/fail data (along with other data), and that data can be used to determine if the site is up or not, or which features aren't working right.

+Another piece of software that will be useful once the website is self-hosted is some deployment/building software.
+Essentially, this is just a listener that waits for new versions of projects to be pushed.
+Once new versions **are** available, it builds those new versions into their corresponding binaries, stops the current process, and restarts the process with the new binary.

+This continuous integration will allow automated changes to reach production, without very much manual testing.

+Though a load-balancer may be helpful in the future, it is omitted because typesofants.org isn't that big, yet.

+## Details

 ### Repository